advanced-javascript-Riva/giphy-it-to-me/README.md

-# giphy-it-to-me : A React Native App (IN PROGRESS)
+# Giphy-it-to-me : A simple app that delivers GIFS based off mood or search term.

+The purpose of this app is to revisit vanilla JS using the GIPHY SDK, hitting an API endpoint, and setting up back-end using Express.

 ### Author: Riva Davidowski

-**Phase 1:**
-This phase is about setting up my dev environment and getting things up and running.
-Users can scan my QR and see the app on any device.

-**Phase 2:**
+### Tools Used:

+- Giphy Developers API
+- Express.js
+- Node.js
+- HTML, CSS, JS

 ### How to use the app:

-Clone the repo and do an `npm i`.
+- Clone the repo and do an `npm i`.
 This will install all needed dependencies.
-The following are optional:

-- Install XCode (Mac Users)
-- Install Android Studio (All Users)
-- Install 1 device emulator
-- Install expo-cli: `npm install -g expo-cli`
-- Create google play and apple developer accounts

-** Run `npm start`  or `expo start` in the project directory**

 ## UML: